Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

 The ‘smart pricing tool’ should do this for you for items over $35, more info here.

-If you have a shop with items of various sizes and weight, it might be ok for some to ship free, while for others it seems totally unreasonable.
+If you have an Etsy shop with items of various sizes and weight, it might be ok to offer free shipping on some of them, while for others it seems totally unreasonable.

 Same if you are a vintage seller and ship small items (such as vintage jewelry) as well as bigger items (like vintage plates, signs, baskets, furniture, etc.).